 Inteligência artificial e análise preditiva

 AI is moving from buzzword to practical tool in pharma logistics.
 By analyzing historical data and realtime sensor feeds, Algoritmos de IA otimizar rotas, demanda prevista e predict equipment maintenance needs.
 AI can identify patterns suggesting temperature excursions or delays and recommend corrective actions before products spoil.
-Por exemplo, AIbased route planning systems evaluate traffic patterns, weather forecasts and regulatory requirements, then propose the fastest, safest route.
+Por exemplo, AIbased route planning systems evaluate traffic patterns, weather forecasts and regulatory requirements, then propose the fastest, rota mais segura.
 Predictive maintenance algorithms analyze refrigeration unit performance to schedule servicing before breakdowns.
 These capabilities reduce waste and improve reliability.

 Smart packaging and sustainable materials